W5DEV/python-legends-and-legacies/README.md

 - Make combat turn-based, which accounts for player and enemy actions
 - Add a system for calculating damage based on weapons, abilities, and armor
 - Calculate weight based on current equipment and implement encumbrance
+- Add a system for displaying combat stats, health, and damage

 ### Phase 4: Leveling Up